Clik here to hear the .vav sound of laughing kookaburra

 her - you get her by renaming one of the computer golfers Barbara

 Nicklaus, make her a woman, pro, off black tees.
-She will proceed to beat
+She will proceed to

 the hell out of anyone, usually scoring 15 - 18 under par.
 This uncanny

-ability of hers irritated me, so I’ve made a version of this course that is as
+ability of hers irritated me, so I’ve made a version of this course

 close to being Barbara-proof as possible.
-She might still shoot well under
+She might still shoot well

 par, but is no longer invincible, sometimes her score might even blow

 into the 80’s.
-If there is a sufficient interest, I would consider releasing
+If there is a sufficient interest, I would consider

 this version in the future.
-Please, e-mail me if you think that I should do
+Please, e-mail me if you think that I should

 it.